Curse of the Mutants: Plot summary

 Cyclops sends Pixie out to check up on Jubilee.
 As the two women are enjoying themselves at an outdoor cafe, a man sizzles and explodes in the sunlight.
 Blood and parts of the man's body cover many in the square, including Jubilee.
 After testing her blood, it is determined that Jubilee was infected during the explosion by a manufactured virus.
 That night, the other people infected by the virus during the explosion respond to the call of the vampires.
 However, the vampires are disappointed that Jubilee (whom they appear to be waiting for specifically) is not there.
 The X-Men quickly determine that they are dealing with vampires.

 Blade arrives in San Francisco to assist the X-Men in capturing a vampire specimen for the X-Club.
 He confirms Dracula's death and reveals that Dracula's son Xarus is the new Lord of the Vampires, having united many vampire clans together.
 He immediately objects to Cyclops' plan to resurrect Dracula.
-Much later, while the X-Men gather to discuss the death of Dracula and learn who the new Lord of Vampires is, Dr. Kavita Rao is seen checking on Jubilee, only to be attacked.
+Much later, while the X-Men gather to discuss the death of Dracula and learn who the new Lord of Vampires is, Kavita Rao is seen checking on Jubilee, only to be attacked.
 Jubilee leaves Utopia to see Xarus, who bites her.
 It is also revealed that Xarus only wants Jubilee so the X-Men can go rescue her and fall into a trap...especially Wolverine.

 While underwater, Namor has an encounter with a race of Atlantean vampires and is tasked with retrieving the head of Dracula.
 Storm and Gambit are sent to steal the headless body of Dracula from the vampires.
 Blade later has an encounter with Xarus, who tells Blade his plans to take over San Francisco.

 While attempting to free Jubilee, Wolverine is bitten by her.
 At the same time, the X-Men resurrect Dracula, who declines to help them and says that he will deal with this himself.